INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-As we keep increasing model complexity, the train error keeps going down, but the test increases sharply.
+As we keep increasing the model complexity, the training error keeps going down, while the test increases sharply.
 The model is overfitting.

 ---